 To rent a car in Greece with Sixt renters coming from outside the EU must possess and International Driving Permit (IDP) and have held it for at least one year.
 Upon collection a valid ID card or passport will also need to be presented.

 For car rental in Greece drivers must meet certain age restrictions.
 Renters must be a minimum of 21 years of age and over to rent a vehicle.
 Some vehicle groups are only available to those over the age of 25.
 Please note that there is a young driver surcharge for those renters between 21 and 22 years of age.
 More information is available on our Rental Information page and on the booking engine.

 Sixt accepts all credit cards from international companies, like American Express, Diners Club, Eurocard/Mastercard, and Visa.
 Keep in mind, we cannot accept prepaid cards, debit cards, or third party credit cards.
 You can often get better car rental deals in Greece by prepaying your rental agreement.

-In the unlikely event you are involved in an accident, be sure to give the police officer your IDP as well as your standard license, insurance information, and the contract from Sixt so that they know who the rental car belongs to.
+In the unlikely event you are involved in an accident please call the police.
 If any damage occurs to the rental car inform Sixt immediately during the rental period and fill out the enclosed Accident Report form.

 TIP: It is generally cheaper to rent a car at least three months before any high season.
 Free cancellation up to 24 hours before collection is almost always possible, but is dependent on the chosen tariff.